Sunbelt 2023 Workshops

 Tuesday, June 27th PM Half Day (1:30-4:30pm)

-1. Considering Research Teams as Small Social Networks Instead of Hierarchical Structures: Workshop on Stakeholders’ Participation in Science – Claude Julie Borque
+1. Considering Research Teams as Small Social Networks Instead of Hierarchical Structures: Workshop on Stakeholders’ Participation in Science – Claude Julie Bourque

 2. Conducting personal networks research with Network Canvas – Michelle Birkett